Esmond Forde: Political career

 Forde was elected as a councillor for the Auzonville/Tunapuna region in 2010, a position that he held for five years.
 He was also vice-chairman of the Tunapuna–Piarco Regional Corporation.
-Forde was first elected as a Member of Parliament in the House of Representatives in the 2015 general election, succeeding Winston Dookeran of the Congress of the People.
+Forde was first elected as a Member of Parliament in the House of Representatives in the 2015 general election, succeeding Winston Dookeran of the Congress of the People (COP).
 He ran as the People's National Movement (PNM) candidate for Tunapuna against Wayne Munroe, the candidate for the United National Congress (UNC).
 He received 11, 228 votes, compared to the 7,613 votes received by Munroe.
 He was appointed as deputy speaker of the House of Representatives on 23 September 2015.

 In the 2020 general election, Forde ran against David Nakhid, the UNC candidate.
 He filed his nomination papers on 17 July 2020, before the election on 10 August 2020.
 Forde received 9,409 votes to Nakhid's 7,613 votes, and retained his position as MP.
 He vowed to construct a road from Tacarigua to Tunapuna across the Caura River, to help young people in the area, and to increase the production of agriculture in Caura Valley and Mount St. Benedict.

 Forde was re-elected as deputy speaker of the House on 28 August 2020.
 On 9 November 2020, he was appointed to the Human Rights, Equality and Diversity committee, the Social Services and Public Administration committee, and the Local Authorities, Service Commissions and Statutory Authorities committee.
 He also served on the joint standing committee on the Miscellaneous Provisions (Local Govt Reform) Bill, 2020.

+In the 2025 Trinidad and Tobago general election, Monroe was unseated by UNC candidate Roger Alexander.